La belle juive: Examples

-Among the many works of art depicting la belle juive, the most famous examples include “Salome” by Henri Regnault, “Juive de Tanger en costume d'apparat” by Eugène Delacroix, “Tête de juive” by Jean-Auguste-Dominique Ingres and “La belle juive” by Henriette Browne.
+Among the many works of art depicting la belle juive, the most famous examples include Salome by Henri Regnault, Juive de Tanger en costume d'apparat by Eugène Delacroix, Tête de juive by Jean-Auguste-Dominique Ingres and La belle juive by Henriette Browne.

 Philosophical background

-The belle juive archetype has been argued to reveal antisemitism and misogyny on the part of the creator, for although the characters and the specific approaches to them varies with each appearance, the common thread shared by all is the Jewess’ basic function as an erotic symbol of the other, the strange and the forbidden, who is singular in her vulnerability and damning seductiveness.
-In his essay “Jew and Anti-Semite” (1946), Jean-Paul Sartre writes:
+La belle juive has been argued to reveal antisemitism and misogyny on the part of the creator, for although the characters and the specific approaches to them varies with each appearance, the common thread shared by all is the Jewess's basic function as an erotic symbol of the other, the strange and the forbidden, who is singular in her vulnerability and damning seductiveness.
+In his essay "Jew and Anti-Semite" (1946), Jean-Paul Sartre writes:

-There is in the phrase ‘a beautiful Jewess’ a very special sexual signification, one quite different from that contained in the words ‘beautiful Rumanian’, ‘beautiful Greek’, or ‘beautiful American’, for example.
+There is in the phrase "a beautiful Jewess" a very special sexual signification, one quite different from that contained in the words "beautiful Rumanian", "beautiful Greek", or "beautiful American", for example.
 This phrase carries an aura of rape and massacre.
-The ‘beautiful Jewess’ is she whom the Cossacks under the czar dragged by her hair through the streets of the burning village […] Frequently violated or beaten, she sometimes succeeds in escaping dishonor by means of death, but that is a form of justice; and those who keep their virtue are docile servants or humiliated women in love with indifferent Christians who marry Aryan women.
+The "beautiful Jewess" is she whom the Cossacks under the czar dragged by her hair through the streets of the burning village [...]
+Frequently violated or beaten, she sometimes succeeds in escaping dishonor by means of death, but that is a form of justice; and those who keep their virtue are docile servants or humiliated women in love with indifferent Christians who marry Aryan women.
 I think nothing more is needed to indicate the place the Jewess holds as a sexual symbol in folklore.

 Modernist poster for a Russian movie called "Leya Lifshitz – Pages of the tragic past" (Note: Лея Лифшиц – Страницы печального прошлого) by Ladislas Starevich.

-Furthermore, Anthony Bale in his essay “The Female ‘Jewish’ Libido in Medieval Culture” points specifically at the Christian-Jewish conflict as the source of the phenomena, remarking that: “The Jewess’s body is a site of competing jurisdictions, Christian and Jewish, with the rivalry between men articulated through controlling the Jewess […] the Jewish women is that which licenses an unsettling – but useful – alliance of sex and violence within normative codes of Christian conduct, an imaginary Jewish body for the self-regarding gratification of the Christian devotional body”.
+Furthermore, Anthony Bale in his essay "The Female 'Jewish' Libido in Medieval Culture" points specifically at the Christian–Jewish conflict as the source of the phenomena, remarking that:

+The Jewess's body is a site of competing jurisdictions, Christian and Jewish, with the rivalry between men articulated through controlling the Jewess [...] the Jewish women is that which licenses an unsettling – but useful – alliance of sex and violence within normative codes of Christian conduct, an imaginary Jewish body for the self-regarding gratification of the Christian devotional body.